Zendro-dev/Sandbox/README.md

 docker-compose -f docker-compose-prod.yml up down
 ```

-# Set up MIAPPE warehouse from empty zendro project
+## Set up MIAPPE warehouse from empty zendro project

 This section describes how to setup the Sandbox from an empty Zendro project using [Zendros CLI](https://github.com/Zendro-dev/zendro) tool.
+Also use the [CLI README](https://github.com/Zendro-dev/zendro/blob/master/README.md) for further information on the CLI.

 ### Download the CLI